egres1982/data-engineering-for-aws-immersion-day/README.md

 ### Checkpoint:
 Sweet!
 Now you have queried the Data Lake and visualized it in QuickSight.
-Next, We'll consume the Data Lake via machine learning.
+Next, we'll consume the Data Lake via machine learning.

 [*^ back to top*](#Requirements)